francoislegd/BSCV_ROS/README.md

 # ORIGINAL CONTENT
-Here we will describe the original content we had the access prior to their implementations in the project.
+Here we will describe the original content we had the access prior to its implementation in the project.

 ### Setup Material
 We had to start with the following material :